tongchf/gmRAD/README.md

 # Test Data

 We provide a test data for users to quickly grasp the use of gmRAD.
 All reads data files can be downloaded in a compressed file as [exampledata.tar.gz](http://www.bioseqdata.com/gmRAD/exampledata.tar.gz), including 2 parents and their 20 progeny samples.
 With the parameter file [parameters.ini](https://github.com/tongchf/gmRAD/blob/master/parameters.ini) attached at this site, we can perform the analysis process by inputting the command: `perl PathToGmRAD/gmRAD.pl`.
 When the computing finishes, we can obtain 6 segregation types of SNP genotype files, including aaxab_pct90pv01.txt, aaxbc_pct90pv01.txt, abxaa_pct90pv01.txt, abxab_pct90pv01.txt, abxac_pct90pv01.txt and abxcc_pct90pv01.txt, which contain 130, 34, 136, 28, 14 and 39 SNPs, respectively.
 In this test example, we cannot find the genotype file "abxcd_pct90pv01.txt", because no SNPs are generated in the segregation type of abxcd.

+# Notes

+1. gmRAD version 1.0 works with bwa v0.7.5a and samtools (bcftools) v1.4.1
+2. gmRAD version 1.1 works with bwa from v0.7.10 to 0.7.17 and samtools (bcftools) from v1.5 to 1.9